isamu-isozaki/Mastering-OpenCV-with-Practical-Computer-Vision-Projects/README.md

 # Mastering-OpenCV-with-Practical-Computer-Vision-Projects

+As can be inferred from the title all credit for these projects, so far goes to the book "Mastering OpenCV with Practical Computer Vision Projects"

 #Project 1

 Marker less position estimation.
 You will first need to caliberate your camera, yet no worries!
 You merely need to copy